RakshitKhajuria/test/README.md

-# How to Contribute
+# Contributing to LangTest

-We welcome contributions from the community to help us achieve our mission of making safe and reliable NLP models a reality.
-If you're interested in contributing, follow the steps below:
+Thank you for your interest in contributing to LangTest!
+We value the contributions of our community members and are excited to have you on board.
+To ensure a smooth and collaborative development process, please follow these guidelines:

 ## Step 1: Finding an Issue